News & Events

 - Dr. Margaret L. Bauman, Associate Professor of Neurology, Boston University School of Medicine

-Tuesday, April 8 from 2-4 p.m. in O'Leary 222 on UMass Lowell's South Campus.
-Dr. Bauman will speak - she is a world-renowned pediatric neurologist and researcher who pioneered research linking the causes of autism with the brain.
+Wednesday, April 30 from 2-3:30 p.m. in O'Leary 222 on UMass Lowell's South Campus.
+Dr. Bauman will speak.
+She is a world-renowned pediatric neurologist and researcher who pioneered research linking the causes of autism with the brain.
 Her work in autism is extensive and may be of interest to faculty, staff, and students from a broad range of academic disciplines.
 The event is sponsored by the UMass Lowell Interdisciplinary Minor in Disability Studies and the Master of Science in Autism Studies program and is free of charge.
 The event flyer provides more information about Dr. Bauman's work.
+Please note that this talk was rescheduled.

 Departmental Colloquium Series